KaspaFunding/kasjoin/README.md

 # Kaspa Coinjoin Mixer Backend

+To access and test front end after building go to http://localhost:4000/index.html

 A privacy-focused coinjoin mixer for Kaspa cryptocurrency that supports multiple pool sizes and KNS domain resolution.

 ## Features